saraho4237/SD_school_instructional_days/README.md

 ### District Level Data

-The data is from the [South Dakota Department of Education Data Center](https://doe.sd.gov/data.aspx) and includes district level information from the 149 school districts in South Dakota.
+The data is from the [South Dakota Department of Education Data Center](https://doe.sd.gov/data.aspx) and includes district level information from the 149 public school districts in South Dakota.

-The dataset includes information on:
+The cleaned/merged dataset includes information on:
 * District Name
 * Location
 * County